Brunello/server-configuration/Add-Site.md

 Change the group and owner of the site's docroot to the site owner account

     $ sudo chown -R <username>:www-data /var/www/vhosts/domainname.com

+#### MySQL Configuration ####

+Connent to mysql with the root account

+    $ mysql -u root -p

+Create the database

+    > create database <dbname>;

+> When entering mysql commands, take care not to omit the trailing ';' in the commands.

+Create a new mysql user, give the user a password, and grant the user all priviledges on the new database

+    > grant akk on <dbname>.* to 'username' identified by 'password';

+Flush privileges

+    > flush privileges;
+    > exit;

+> You must connent to the web server via SSH before attempting to connent to
+> mysql when using an external tool such as Sequel Pro.